Vasylkiv: Ukrainian War of Independence

-In February 1919, S. *Petlyura's armies conducted pogroms in Vasilkov, massacring 50 Jews and 60 Russians suspected of being Communists; the Jewish community was forced to pay a special contribution.
+Modern period

 When the Soviet regime was established, Jewish communal life was discontinued.
-In 1926 the Jews in Vasilkov numbered 3,061 (14.4% of the total population).
+In 1926 the Jews in Vasylkiv numbered 3,061 (14.4% of the total population).
+The total population of the town in 1933 reached 21,000 inhabitants.
 In 1941 the Jews of Vasilkov were exterminated by the Nazis.

 Until 18 July 2020, Vasylkiv was incorporated as a city of oblast significance and served as the administrative center of Vasylkiv Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, the city of Vasylkiv was merged into Obukhiv Raion.

+Russian invasion of Ukraine

 In the early morning of 26 February 2022, Russian invasion forces landed near the city in an attempt to capture the Vasylkiv Air Base, resulting in the Battle of Vasylkiv.
 According to the city's mayor Natalia Balasinovich, the fighting had died down by later that day, with Ukraine still in possession of the city.

 Claims have been made that Ukrainian aircraft shot down two Russian Ilyushin Il-76 aircraft transporting assault troops.
 According to Ukrainian accounts, the first plane was reportedly shot down at Vasylkiv airbase, "killing upwards of 250 elite Russian paratroopers with a single missile."
 A second plane was also claimed to have been shot down over Bila Tserkva, which was allegedly carrying over 100 paratroopers.

 As of 18 January 2024, claims that Ukraine had killed 350 paratroopers in the downed planes were still unconfirmed by independent sources.

 In the morning of 27 February 2022, Russian forces struck an oil depot in the city, leading to large explosions and fires.

+Economy

+Vasylkiv has historically served as a centre of leather and shoe production, food and construction industries, and housed a majolica factory.